Gaming trade shows waiting to spring back

 One prominent digital event is the inaugural Summer Game Fest.
 Organised by veteran gaming journalist and broadcaster Geoff Keighley, it collates details and timings of the digital events of participating vendors under one roof.

-Its line-up of events started in May and runs to August.
+Its line-up of events started last month and runs to August.
 Participating developers and publishers include 2K Games, Activision and Bandai Namco.
-Sony and Microsoft are also included in the list.
+Sony and Microsoft are also on the list.

 WILL VIRTUAL SUPPLANT PHYSICAL?

-While digital events will be the norm this year and have been gaining momentum in recent years, a number of game developers, publishers, event organisers and fans told The Straits Times that they still prefer physical events over digital ones.
+While digital events will be the norm this year and have been gaining momentum in recent years, a number of game developers, publishers, event organisers and fans told The Straits Times they still prefer physical events to digital ones.

+When: Next month, date and timing to be confirmed More information about the Xbox Series X console and its exclusive games is expected to be unveiled in this presentation.

+When: Aug 27 to 30 Gamescom organiser - German company Koelnmesse - has decided to move the event online.
+It will have an opening night, developer interviews and a wrap-up show.

-The resulting word-of-mouth effect has helped further the reach of Gumi Asia's games, he says.
+The resulting word-of-mouth publicity has helped further the reach of gumi Asia's games, he adds.

 Mr Quentin Staes-Polet, Epic Games' general manager of Southeast Asia and India, says traditional game shows allow for physical interaction, on-site showcases and in-person demonstrations, which will always be richer in terms of human connection.